josh-mchugh/rediscovering-javascript/chapter-4/README.md

 ## examine-regex.js
 This example explores the RegExp object and it's properties.
 We can tell that the RegExp has a handful of Symbol properties associated with it.

+## creating-symbols.js
+This code snippet showcases the Symbol() function and the creation of the Symbol objects.
+It compares Symbols an